 ABILITY TO PAY

-*Record of stable employment or income for more than one year.
+2. Record of stable employment and/or other income for one or more years.

 WILLINGNESS TO PARTNER

 *Eagerness- Fill our appropriate application or prescreen for the programs listed below:

 -Home Repair Pre-Screen Questionnaire (Click here to complete and then print form)

 -Return requested material in a timely manner

 -Of sweat equity policy for applicant, co-applicant and other household members

 -Of financial responsibility of home maintenance and care